Slither (song): Success and awards

-It was awarded a Grammy in 2005 for Best Hard Rock Performance, an award Weiland had won with his previous band, Stone Temple Pilots, for the song "Plush" in 1994.
-In 2009, the song was named the 85th best hard rock song of all time by VH1.
+"Slither" was awarded a Grammy in 2005 for Best Hard Rock Performance, an award Weiland had won with his previous band, Stone Temple Pilots, for the song "Plush" in 1994.
+In 2009, the song was named the 85th-best hard rock song of all time by VH1.

 After Velvet Revolver members Slash and Duff McKagan rejoined their former band Guns N' Roses in 2016, Guns N' Roses began regularly playing "Slither" live starting at a concert in Berlin, Germany on June 3, 2018.